Kootenai National Forest

 |Projected Incident Activity|

-Team 6 is managing both the Burnt Peak and South Yaak Fire.
+Northern Rockies IMT7 is managing both the Burnt Peak and South Yaak Fires.